top of page

 $1,000 401(k)/IRA auto-deducts, $500 emergency/high-yield savings, $500 college 529

-Benchmark range for similar households: $11K-$15K total.
-Not much room to tweak fixed expenses as high COLT drives housing dominance; but there’s an opportunity to trim 10% discretionary for more runway.
-And more runway means more freedom.
+The benchmark range for similar households is between $11K and $15K total.
+There isn't much room to adjust fixed expenses, as high COLT drives housing costs.
+However, there's an opportunity to trim 10% from discretionary spending for more financial runway.
+More runway means more freedom.

 Easy Ways to Uncover Your Numbers

-Grab a napkin for a 5-minute sketch, or go digital—no daily logging needed.
-Pull statements from the last 2-3 months via bank/credit card apps to tally averages: fixed = predictable bills, discretionary = variable spends, savings = outflows to investment accounts.
+You can grab a napkin for a quick sketch or go digital—daily logging isn't necessary.
+Simply pull statements from the last 2-3 months via your bank or credit card apps to tally averages.
+Fixed expenses are predictable bills, discretionary spending includes variable expenses, and savings are outflows to investment accounts.

-• Spreadsheet Quick-Win: Google Sheets or Excel—columns for categories, paste transactions, use SUMIF for totals.
+• Spreadsheet Quick-Win: Use Google Sheets or Excel.
+Create columns for categories, paste transactions, and use SUMIF for totals.
 Review quarterly.

-• Bank Reconciliation: Download CSVs from Chase/Amex, sort by merchant/payee.
-Spot patterns (e.g., $400/month UberEats).
+• Bank Reconciliation: Download CSVs from your bank, sort by merchant or payee, and spot patterns (e.g., $400/month on UberEats).

-• Apps That Automate It: Monarch syncs all accounts, auto-categorizes, flags subscriptions, and dashboards fixed/discretionary splits with progress bars—ideal for couples.
-Rocket Money helps identify and cancel useless subscriptions effortlessly.
-YNAB or PocketGuard work too for zero-based tweaks.
+• Apps That Automate It: Monarch syncs all accounts, auto-categorizes expenses, flags subscriptions, and provides dashboards for fixed and discretionary splits with progress bars—ideal for couples.
+Rocket Money helps identify and cancel unnecessary subscriptions effortlessly.
+YNAB or PocketGuard are also excellent for zero-based budgeting.

-• Habit Hack: Set a 15-min "Money Monday" calendar reminder.
-Tweak as life shifts.
+• Habit Hack: Set a 15-minute "Money Monday" calendar reminder.
+Adjust your budget as life changes.

 Empty-Nest Future: Post-Retirement Benchmarks

-Your 3 Concrete Steps, Richuel Builds Your Runway
+Your 3 Concrete Steps to Build Your Financial Runway

-1. Tally last 2 months' totals: Fixed + Discretionary + Savings/Invest = Monthly "Nut."
+1. Tally the totals from the last two months: Fixed + Discretionary + Savings/Investments = Monthly "Nut."

 3. Know your numbers: "My current household monthly: $XX fixed, $XX discretionary, $XX savings.
 Future empty-nest: ~$XX."

-Richuel’s AI guide, Reese, will have a conversation with you to understand your personal financial situation, automatically Forecast your financial projections through life, then give you a Checkup and Financial Plan.
+Richuel’s AI guide, Reese, will engage with you to understand your personal financial situation.
+It will automatically forecast your financial projections through life, then provide you with a checkup and financial plan.
 You’ll be ready for the new year to take calculated risks and make career moves with confidence.

 What's your “nut” looking like?
 Drop it in the Richuel app—we're building runway together.